Bangkit-2023-Habibul-Quran/ML-HabibulQuran/Verse-Recitation-Feature/verse-recitation.md

 ## Model Introduction

 The model is a fine-tuned version of the Wav2Vec2 XLS-R with 300 m parameter model designed for Quran verse recitation.
 The base model, Wav2Vec2 XLSR, is a state-of-the-art automatic speech recognition (ASR) model that has been pre-trained on a large amount of multilingual audio data.
+We load the model with transformer huggingface module to use the pre-trained Wav2Vec2 model.

 ## Dataset